All Episodes

 I don't know.

-It'd be interesting to sit and hypothetically discuss what percentage of the population is really miserable, cantankerous people.
+It would be interesting to sit and hypothetically discuss what percentage of the population is really miserable, cantankerous people.

-Pryor, what do you figure?
+Ms. Pryor, what do you figure?

-Oh, I'm sure that there's a lot, but...
-Ten, twenty percent?
+Oh, I'm sure that there's a lot.

 What do you think?

-I have no idea of the percentage, but...
-Thirty percent?
+I have no idea of the percentage.

-One-third, maybe?
+One-third maybe?

 I think it really is all going to depend on where you live.

-be more likely to run across more mean-hearted people than if you were living in Utah.
+Say you're living in Los Angeles, you'd be more likely to run across more mean-hearted people than if you were living in Utah.

-Well, the people of the City of Angels would argue that point very strenuously with you.
+Well, the people of the city of Angels would argue that point very strenuously with you.

 Or maybe they wouldn't and prove it.